 - There's some really fantastic Counter Service Cuisine at Disney's Animal Kingdom.
 If you're looking for something to eat with a little more flair than the typical burger and fries why not give fan favorites Tamu Tamu Refreshments, Flame Tree BBQ, or Yak & Yeti Counter Service a try!

-- The full service Dawa Bar is a fantastic stop to grab a cold drink and watch Mickey's Jammin' Jungle Parade in the shade.
+- The full service Dawa Bar is a fantastic stop to grab a cold drink in the shade.
 Located just across the path from Tamu Tamu Refreshment there's lots of table space for your group to take a mid-afternoon break and enjoy a Dawa Colada.

 - Rainforest Cafe generally has longer hours of operation than the park does.
 Make your dining reservation for just after park closing to extend your day.